niravdevganiya/Atlas/docs/releases/V0.1/UserGuide.md

       ↓
 Optionally provide the Resource name
       ↓
-Submit the create operation
+Submit the operation
       ↓
 Atlas creates the Resource
       ↓
 Resource becomes part of the Project's canonical Resource Registry
 ```

-The exact input fields and command surface are defined by the implemented application/UI layer.
+The exact input fields and command surface are defined by the implemented application layer.

 Creation establishes the Resource's canonical identity.